clean-css/clean-css/README.md

 * `sourceMap` option has to be a boolean from now on - to specify an input source map pass it a 2nd argument to `minify` method or via a hash instead;
 * `aggressiveMerging` option is removed as aggressive merging is replaced by smarter override merging.

-## What's coming in version 4.1
+## What's new in version 4.1

-Once released clean-css 4.1 will introduce the following changes / features:
+clean-css 4.1 introduces the following changes / features:

 * `inline: false` as an alias to `inline: ['none']`;
 * `multiplePseudoMerging` compatibility flag controlling merging of rules with multiple pseudo classes / elements;